exasol/virtual-schema-common-document-files/doc/performance_blog_post/performance_blog_post.md

 ### Test Quality

-We measure the query performance by measuring the execution time of a query on a Virtual Schema table.
+We measure the query performance by observing the execution time of a query on a Virtual Schema table.
 By that, we measure the full execution time including network transmission, S3 loading, and so on.
 This of course adds some noise to our measurement.
-However, we decided on this strategy since it measures the time that our customers can expect.
+However, we decided on this strategy since it evaluates the time that our customers can expect.

 In order to make the tests more reliable, we run each test 5 times.
 Then we drop the first 2 results since they are usually slower.
 Then we build the average of the remaining 3 runs.
 We decided on the average since it will again result in a value that customers can expect.